 Yes, but only in small quantities.
 Basil has quite a lineup of beneficial nutrients for your dog.
 Besides promoting joint health and keeping cells resilient from damage, this culinary herb also has a compound that helps make an anxious dog feel more relaxed.
 If you’re looking to give your pooch a taste of basil, make sure you roast the leaves briefly first without any seasoning or flavoring.
 Raw basil may taste too strong for your pet.

 No!
-Spicy foods are usually loaded with ingredients that have been seen as toxic to dogs, such as garlic and onion, among others.
+Spicy foods are usually loaded with ingredients that have been seen as toxic to dogs, such as onion, among others.
 Apart from irritating your pooch’s taste buds and disrupting his sense of smell, spicy foods can also negatively affect his digestive function, which can lead to gastrointestinal pain and diarrhea.

 No!
 For starters, cicadas are not inherently toxic or harmful to your dog.
 But the thing is your pooch is going to be in for some gastrointestinal problems like indigestion and nausea if he happens to consume a lot of these insects.
 This is because their wings and shells are quite tough and cannot be easily digested.

 Yes, so long as it is in moderation and in small quantities.
 Sesame seeds are rich in fiber, magnesium, and iron.
 They also have natural oils that promote and support ideal energy levels.
 However, make sure you go for the hulled variety since a dog’s digestive system can have a tough time breaking down their unhulled counterparts.

 Yes!
 Apart from being loaded with folic acid, potassium, and magnesium, okra also contains compounds that can help regulate your dog’s blood sugar levels.
 Make sure you only steam or boil them plainly before serving.
 A whole okra is enough to satisfy your pooch’s cravings.